hxtree/galaxyops/README.md

 * Picked PNPM over Yarn and NPM.
 Yarn workspaces are not supported in Rush.
 NPM is infamous.
 * Picked AWS exclusively for cloud provider vs cloud agnostic.
 Project assumes it will fail before AWS.
 * Picked Rush Heft to build Typescript projects because it was accompanied Rush.
+* Picked heft node rig as many projects will have same configuraiton

 Thinking about:
 https://nestjs.com/